This printed article is located at http://accordiagolftrust.listedcompany.com/corporate_governance.html

 The Board has overall responsibility for the governance of risk and exercises oversight of the risk management strategy and framework.
-The Audit and Risk Committee provides guidance and advice on the financial reporting risk and the adequacy and effectiveness of the Trustee-Manager's internal controls.
+The Audit and Risk Committee ("ARC") provides guidance and advice on the financial reporting risk and the adequacy and effectiveness of the Trustee-Manager's internal controls.

 The Trustee-Manager adopts a set of Risk Management Rules which sets out the basic rules and guidelines for managing risks in an integrated, systematic and consistent manner so as to achieve the business objectives of AGT as part of its risk management strategy and framework.

 As part of its overall risk management, Management, amongst other things, undertakes and performs risk and control assessment using a risk control matrix which also serves as a risk register which identifies the material risks it faces and the corresponding internal controls in place to manage or mitigate those risks.
 For the financial year ended 31 March 2019, the Trustee-Manager has reviewed AGT's financial, operational, compliance and information technology risks.
 These risks are prioritised based on their relative importance or implications for AGT should such risks materialise.
 The material risks are analysed and discussed by the ARC and reported to the Board whereas other risks are managed at the Management level and reported to the Board only on an exceptional basis.
 The risk assessment is conducted quarterly.
 The risk register is presented to the ARC quarterly for review.